writethedocs/www/docs/blog/write-the-docs-gets-you-a-job.rst

 They want coworkers who *get it*, who care about their customers as much as they do.
-We have been seeing this happen organically in our *#jobs* channel in Slack for years now, and now we're launching an effort for enhance our ability to connect great folks with great companies.
+We have been seeing this happen organically in our *#jobs* channel in Slack for years now, and now we're launching two efforts to connect great folks with great companies.

 The Job Board
 -------------